 Browse My Elliptical Reviews & Recommendations

-Anyone who was alive in the 90′s knows what an elliptical trainer is.
-They were a fitness fad similar to the NordicTrack ski machine, the treadmill and other type of fitness equipment.
+Anyone who was alive in the 90’s knows what an elliptical trainer is.
+They were a fitness fad similar to the NordicTrack ski machine, the treadmill and other types of fitness equipment.
 Elliptical machines are still incredibly popular today and are used widely across the world as a low impact cardiovascular exercise machine.
 Since the original elliptical trainers were released, many variations and upgrades have hit the market.
 They started with a “rear drive” mechanism but now come with “front drive” and even “center drive” as well.
 Some are level while others have incline and decline capabilities.
-Some elliptical machines even come with arm exercise options.
+Some elliptical machines even come with touch screens and internet access.
 There is a lot out there and plenty of options to choose from.

 This is why I created Elliptical Review Guru.
-There is a lot of affiliate misinformation online that is meant to deceive users so website owners can make a dollar.
+There is a lot of misinformation online and it can make the whole process very frustrating.
 Chances are if you searched for elliptical reviews on Google you found more than enough supposed experts ready to tell you that every elliptical is the best you can buy in that price range.
-This is because if you click their link to the manufacturer and by the elliptical they will receive a commission for referring the sale.
+This is because if you click their link to the manufacturer and buy the elliptical they will receive a commission for referring the sale.
 So naturally they want to make every elliptical sound amazing.
-But is each elliptical really that great?
+But is each exercise machine really that great?

 Popular Elliptical Reviews

-I can see website traffic and know how many times each page gets visited.
-Because of this, I can identify the most popular elliptical reviews on the site.
+As a starting point, following are the most popular elliptical reviews on the site.
 This doesn’t mean they are the best reviews or the most purchased elliptical online.
-These are just the reviews most widely read by Elliptical Review Guru visitors.
-So these aren’t necessarily top sellers (they might be) but they are the most popular elliptical reviews on my site.
+These are just the reviews most widely read by Elliptical Review Guru visitors, and will give you a general idea of brands and models that people search for.

 Elliptical Buying Tips

 What should you be looking for in an elliptical?
 There are a lot of things you should consider.
-The Treadmill Doctor actually has a fantastic elliptical buying guide here.
-It is a bit long, so here is the general idea.
+The Treadmill Doctor actually has a fantastic elliptical buying guide.
+It is a bit long, so here is the general idea of what you need to look for and be aware of.

 Drive System – Elliptical trainers can have a front, rear or center drive system.
 To be honest one isn’t really better than the other.
 But front drive elliptical machines tend to take up less space if that makes a difference.
 Both rear and front drive have been around a while and have a decent track record of quality.
 Center drive is relatively new and not much is yet known about how it holds up over time.

 Warranty – If you ever have to use your warranty with your elliptical you will likely have a bad experience as the fitness industry is well known for poor customer service.
-But with many moving parts a lot can go wrong with an elliptical.
+But with many moving parts a lot can go wrong with your machine.
 Pay attention to the warranty of each machine as different brands offer very different warranties on parts and labor.

 Weight Capacity – On a basic elliptical, anyone up to 200 lbs. is probably going to be fine.
 Any heavier and you will start to notice vibrations and problems with the smoothness of the stride.
 Look at the weight capacity listed for each machine.
 A good rule of thumb?
 Take 100 lbs. off whatever the manufacturer lists as the weight capacity and that’s the real weight capacity.
 So if you are heavier, you really ought to be spending a minimum of $1,000 on your elliptical to get something heavy duty enough to support you.

-There are other things you may want to consider such as the design, entertainment options and whether it folds or not.
-Obviously those are all personal preferences but they are still things you want to look at.
+There are other things you may want to consider such as the design, entertainment options, web compatibility and whether it folds or not.
+Obviously those are all personal preferences, but they are still things you want to look at.

 Top Elliptical Brands

-However you probably want an elliptical trainer made for home use.
+However, you probably will be just fine with an elliptical trainer made for home use.
 These are significantly cheaper but they also are not as durable.
 It shouldn’t matter unless you plan on using it for hours every single day.
 But if you use it for an hour or so most days, then any of the major home elliptical brands will work for you.

 When it comes to the residential elliptical market, a few brands really dominate and account for most of the ellipticals sold.

-NordicTrack is the top fitness brand for home exercise equipment in the world.
+NordicTrack is the top fitness brand for home exercise equipment.
 No one sells more treadmills and ellipticals.
 And you don’t get to the top by making terrible machines.
-They have some very high quality elliptical trainers and they are flagship brand of Icon Health & Fitness, the largest manufacturer of fitness equipment in the world.
+They have some very high quality elliptical trainers and they are the flagship brand of Icon Health & Fitness, the largest manufacturer of fitness equipment in the world.
 The elliptical I have in my home is a NordicTrack as is my treadmill.
 That probably says all you need to know about the brand.

-Smooth probably offers the best warranty in the business.
-Unfortunately they don’t sell an elliptical for less than $1,000 so they are a more expensive option.
-But their elliptical machines are very well built and work great if you can afford to go up to their price range.
+Life Fitness offers some of the best ellipticals in the business.
+Unfortunately they don’t sell an elliptical for less than $2,000 so they are a more expensive option.
+But their elliptical machines are top of the line and beautifully designed if you can afford to go up to their price range.

 About My Elliptical Ratings